garethclarkeza/zen-workspace-installer/readme.md

 1. Have a github.com account. (you will need to add an ssh key to your github account)
 1. If you have not already - install PuTTY, PuTTYgen and Pageant. (for an SSH client, I recommend using WinSSHterm - but you can use whatever you prefer)
 1. Make sure you have your favourite code editor installed and for way less hair pulling down the line, make sure you code editors save line endings in UNIX/MAC format which is ```\n``` and not the Windows ```\r\n```.
-1. You will also need git installed.
-1. Make sure you have created your workspace folder in the location you want it, like C:\workspace, D:\web, ~\www etc (remember that this folder is where your IDE will point to and should be in an easy to access safe location).
+1. Make sure you have created your workspace folder in the location you want it, like ```C:\workspace```, ```D:\web```, ```~\www``` etc (remember that this folder is where your IDE will point to and should be in an easy to access safe location).
 1. [OPTIONAL] This may be a little insecure, however, for easy and more automated management of your Windows hosts file, I suggest giving modify access to your ```C:\Windows\System32\drivers\etc\hosts``` which you will later share onto your linux server.

-The following tools are not required on Windows, but may make your development experience more enjoyable as you can run these from windows just as you would from linux.
+The following tools are not required on Windows, but may make your development experience more enjoyable as you can run these from Windows just as you would from Linux.

  - php (the same version you use on your ubuntu server)
  - composer
  - node/npm/yarn
+ - git

 ### Installation
 Once you have met the above requirements, please do a fresh restart and then continue below.